front-of-house/presta-examples/react/README.md

-# basic
+# react

-Pretty much as basic as it gets.
+Bare bones example of Presta with React.

+## Overview

+Since we need to define a custom renderer in `presta.config.js`, we might as well define our `pages` there too.
+This means you don't have to specify page paths on the CLI.

 ### Development

 ```
-npx presta watch Home.js
+npx presta watch
 ```

 Or for convenience: